 Commonwealth v.
 BH, Cambridge District Court

-This was an assault and battery that allegedly occurred on the subway from Cambridge to Quincy.
+This was an assault and battery under G.L. c.
+265, § 13A, which had allegedly occurred on the subway from Cambridge to Quincy.
 The matter was arraigned in the Cambridge District Court.
 After the defendant was convicted, I took the case as a post-conviction matter.
 Once I completed my investigation of the case, I realized that the defendant was not competent to stand trial for various personal reasons.
 I did a motion for new trial in the Cambridge District Court on grounds that the client was not competent to stand trial, had an expert testify to the court about the defendant’s condition, and the motion was allowed.
 His conviction was vacated.

 Commonwealth v.
 RP, Dudley District Court